 I already wrote one for me as a competitive shooter to motivate and drive me.
 So I thought to give it a try and start with this as my professional mission:

 Find new sources of revenue and business ideas in Internet and knowledge products by executing new business projects and learning from practice.

-I know, I know… The wording is a bit convoluted, but even if I change it to something more readable the content wont change (unless there’s a major an probably traumatic event in my life).
+I know, I know… The wording is a bit convoluted, but even if I change it to something more readable the core won’t change (unless there’s a major and probably traumatic event in my life).

 As always, helpful advice is appreciated and sought after!